fredbots/micro-app-demo/README.md

-# Micro App Demo
+# Micro-App Demo

-This is a simple Micro App to desmonstrate how to integrate Fred Builder and Micro Apps.
+This is a simple Micro-App example to demonstrate the main steps needed to integrate a Fred bot with Micro-Apps, connected through Fred Builder.

 <p align="center">
   <img src="/public/micro-app-flow.png" width="700"/>
 </p>

-## Query string parameters
+## Query String Parameters

 Fred uses the query string to send data to a micro-app.
-Those are the parameters Fred will always send to a micro-app to indetify a specific interaction:
+Those are the parameters Fred will always send to a micro-app through the query string to indetify a specific interaction:

-- **fred_token:** Is a unique identifier for each time a micro-app is requested.
-This token has a limited age and after its expires that micro-app won't be able to send data back to Fred.
+- **fred_token:** A unique identifier for each time a micro-app is requested.
+This token has limited age and after it expires, the micro-app won't be able to send data back to Fred.
-- **connector:** It references which platform is being used by Fred.
-For example, if the user is interacting over Facebook Messenger, the value of connector would be: "messenger".
+- **connector:** Identifies which chat platform is being used by the user that originated the micro-app call.
+For example, if the user is interacting over Facebook Messenger, the value of `connector` will be "messenger".
-- **direct_ids:** This value contaings many informations about the interaction, such as channel_id and user_id.
-This value uses base64 enconding.
-It will be used to restore the flow in case the token provided is invalid.
+- **direct_ids:** This value contains routing information about the interaction, such as Fred `channel_id` and `user_id`.
+It will is used to restore the flow in case the token provided is invalid.
-- **fallback:** This parameter is sent to indicate if a fallback URL was provided.
-In practice when `fallback=1` it means the user is on Desktop so its possible to use this information to design the app behavior.
+- **fallback:** In practice when `fallback=1` it means the user is on Desktop so its possible to use this information to design the app behavior.
+In the case of Messenger, if the user is on Desktop, the micro-app is responsible to closing the webview overlay.

-**Note:** The parameters listed above are necessary to ensure the communication between Fred and the micro-app.
+**Note:** The parameters listed above are required to ensure communication between Fred and the Micro-App.
 Any other data can be sent trough the query string, such as attribute values.

-## Sending data back to Fred
+## Sending Data Back to Fred

-All the parameters above has to be sent back to Fred when the micro-app has finished its job.
-This can be done trough a POST request to the Fred Webhook passing the data into the requistion body.
-The body object must contain the fred_token, the connector and the direct_ids.
-Every other data has to be inside the key attributes.
+All parameters above have to be sent back to Fred when the micro-app has finished its job.
+This can be done trough a POST request to Fred passing the data into the request body.
+The body object must contain the `fred_token`, the `connector` and the `direct_ids` properties.
+Any additional data may be provided inside the `attributes` property (you can set any amount of arbitrary attributes).

-This request can return any of those codes:
+Expect the following response codes:

-- `200`: The request succeeded the app can be closed.
+- `200`: The request succeeded the micro-app can be closed.
-- `422`: The token or the direct_ids provided is invalid, the app must be closed and restarted (if appliable).
+- `422`: The properties `token` or `direct_ids` are invalid, the micro-app must be closed and restarted (if applicable).

-This code handles grabbing the parameters from the query string and submiting the data back to Fred:
+The following code handles grabbing the parameters from the query string and submiting the data back to Fred:

 ```javascript